Climb the mountain so you can see the world

 Climbing the Roof of Africa , Mount Kilimanjaro, Mt Meru Mt.
 Kenya & others.

 East Africa offers endless opportunities for highland trekking and mountain climbing, from gentle hill walks to trekking .
-East Africa is a very ideal safari destination for all travelers interested in taking on Hiking/ Mountaineering Adventures on holiday tour.
+East Africa is a very ideal safari destination for all travellers interested in taking on Hiking/ Mountaineering Adventures on holiday tour.
 The Mountains around the region have so many experiences to offer to all with beautiful green Rain Forests, Shimmering Glaciers, Bamboo Vegetation zones that you can spot on your way through to the top of these majestic platforms.

 Why Climb Mt.
 Kilimanjaro

 Not only is Kilimanjaro the highest peak in Africa, reaching an elevation of 5,895 m (19,340 ft) above sea level, but it is also the world’s tallest freestanding mountain, a long-dormant volcano that towers almost 5 km (3 mi) above the hot and dusty ash-strewn plains from which it rises.